msuperdock/agda-unused/README.md

   -h,--help                Show this help text
-  FILE                     Path of file to check -r,--root ROOT           Path of project root directory -g,--global              Check public items in dependencies -j,--json                Format output as JSON
+  FILE                     Path of file to check -r,--root ROOT           Path of project root directory -g,--global              Check project globally -j,--json                Format output as JSON
 ```

 The project root directory is determined as follows:

 - If the `--root` option is given, its value is the project root.
-- Otherwise, the nearest ancestor of the current directory with an `.agda-lib`
+- Otherwise, the nearest ancestor directory of `FILE` containing an `.agda-lib`
  file is the project root, if any.
-- Otherwise, we take the current directory as the project root.
+- Otherwise, the parent directory of `FILE` is the project root.

 ## Global